phamthehung-NET/SimpleComponents/ReadMe.md

 Add new Components

-Gives me some ideas about essential components will be developed in the future
+Gives me some ideas about essential components that will be developed in the future

+Contact [me]phamthehung.1.2@outlook.com or [me in Gmail]phamthehung010221@gmail.com if you have any bugs or contribute ideas for new components